DmitryFillo/jquery.porthole/README.rst

 How to use
 ==========

-You should include plugin to the page, something like this:
+You should include the plugin to the page, something like this:

 .. code:: html

     <script src="bower_components/jquery/dist/jquery.min.js"></script>
-    <script src="bower_components/jquery.porthole/dist/jquery.Porthole.min.js"></script>
+    <script src="bower_components/jquery.porthole/dist/jquery.porthole.min.js"></script>
     <script>
         var porthole = $('#viewport').porthole();
         // ...